In this article, we will discuss how emotional abuse, verbal abuse, and psychological abuse injures you and your marriage or committed relationship.

-If the problem of emotional abuse cannot be solved there is really only one reasonable solution, to terminate the relationship.
+If the problem of emotional abuse cannot be resolved there is really only one reasonable solution, to terminate the relationship.
 That is, if you want to maintain your emotional health, safety, and sanity!

-In my clinical practice, I have witnessed countless individuals transform themselves from controlling abusers to decent and respectful human beings.
+In my clinical practice, I have witnessed countless individuals transform themselves from controlling abusers into decent and respectful human beings.

 The 7 ways emotional abuse destroys you and your relationship

-Mental health, self-esteem, safety, trust, friendship, love, and intimacy, are 7 necessary ingredients for you to be healthy and happy in your marriage or committed relationship.
+Mental health, self-esteem, safety, trust, friendship, love, and intimacy are necessary ingredients for you to be healthy and happy in your marriage or committed relationship.
 All are destroyed by emotional or psychological abuse.
 Here's how:

 Negative feelings are strongly correlated with the experience of being abused.
 For example, when a person is abused anxiety is present because it is impossible for the victim to feel that he or she has control of his or her life when at any point the abuser can override what is wanted or needed.

 Fear exists because emotional abuse is painful and naturally it is feared.
-Fear is a constant as the abused victim fears the next time he or she will receive an emotional beating.
+Fear is a constant because the abused victim fears the next time he or she will receive an emotional beating.

-Shame and guilt are part of the mental confusion that is associated with emotional abuse since the abuser insist the victim has caused all the problems including the abuse he or she suffers from.
-Even though this assertion of 'blaming the victim' is a false as you will learn more about as you continue to read this book, nonetheless there are times when the victim becomes confused and then feels shame and guilt thinking that he or she is responsible for his or her abuser's assaults.
+Shame and guilt are part of the mental confusion that is associated with emotional abuse since the abuser insists the victim has caused all the problems including the abuse he or she suffers from.
+Even though this assertion of 'blaming the victim' is false, nonetheless there are times when the victim becomes confused and then feels shame and guilt thinking that he or she is responsible for his or her abuser's assaults.

-Not knowing how to stop the abuse, the victim feels powerlessness and defeated.
+Not knowing how to stop the abuse, causes the victim to feel powerlessness and defeated.
 Over time, these feelings of helplessness can easily slip into severe depression.
-And this is not a "chemical deficiency" in the victim's body.
-This depression is a natural reaction to living in fear, pain, and helplessness.
+This is not a 'chemical deficiency' in the victim's body, the depression is a natural reaction to living in fear, pain, and helplessness.

 If you are depressed or anxious, take a look at your relationship with your partner.
 Your relationship may be the cause.

-Unfortunately, many doctors and mental health professionals do not realize to the full extent how much an abusive relationship injures a person's mental health.
+Unfortunately, many doctors and mental health professionals do not realize the full extent of how much an abusive relationship injures a person's mental health.
 And because of this, ineffective treatments are often prescribed.

 If you are being abused, taking pills or undergoing cognitive behavioral therapy will do little to restore your mental health.
 You need to deal with the issue of the abuse in your marriage or committed relationship.

-Like a person who has his hand squeezed tightly by a vice, taking painkillers will do little to solve the problem.
-His hand must be free from the vice, and only this can be the effective solution.
+Like a person who has his or her hand squeezed tightly by a vice, taking painkillers will do little to solve the problem.
+His or her hand must be free from the vice, and only this can be the effective solution.
 So too with an abusive relationship.
 You either need to fix it or get out of it.

-If you are in an abusive relationship, you need to free yourself otherwise you will continue to suffer many mental health problems.
+If you are in an abusive relationship, you need to free yourself from the abuse, otherwise you will continue to suffer many mental health problems.

 One of the hallmarks of mental health is strong self-esteem and confidence.
 These character traits can only develop and exist when a person's social environment is imbued with respect, love, and sensitivity.
-None of the necessary emotional nutrients needed to build and maintain healthy self-esteem and confidence are present in a relationship frequently shattered by abuse.
+In a relationship frequently shattered by abuse, the necessary emotional nutrients to build and maintain a healthy self-esteem and confidence are missing.

 In fact, one of the common strategies of abusers is to degrade the victim and break his or her will and spirit.
 The abuser hopes that a weak and insecure partner will not resist the tyranny he or she is imposing.